結婚式 kekkonshiki is a wedding (party/celebration).

 Buy an envelope from a stationary store (or even a Daiso).
 I went to Ryubo and chose a pink one with “Happy Wedding” on it so I knew I could not go wrong.
 There is a large envelope selection for celebration, so you must make sure to choose one appropriate to type of celebration and for the appropriate amount of gift money.
 The envelope was labelled as appropriate for gifts of 1万-5万円 (~100-500$USD).

 Then on to the money portion.
 How much to give?
-Well, weddings are expensive… the first rule is to give an odd number of bills (s0 the couple does not split up), as well as crisp new bills (so the couple has a fresh start on married life).
-For a wedding, it seems to be customary for friends/coworkers to give 30,000円, consisting of three 1万円 bills (~300$USD).
+Well, weddings are expensive… the first rule is to give an odd number of bills (so the couple does not split up), as well as crisp new bills (so the couple has a fresh start on married life).
+For a wedding in Japan, it seems to be customary for friends/coworkers to give 30,000円, consisting of three 1万円 bills (~300$USD).
 This is per person, couples or a family with multiple would again give some odd number, and usually at least 30,000yen per person.
 Recently it seems there is some trend to give 20,000円, with one 1万円 bill and two 5千円 bills.
-As a 外国人 attending by oneself, you could maybe give 10,000円, but it would be considered kind of cheap, though I suspect it may depend on your circumstances.
 Typically the older you are, or the closer to the couple you are (so if you were cousins or family of some sort), you would give the couple a larger amount.
+In Okinawa, though the total amount given is lower than the mainland, and 1万円 is sufficient; but again I think it may depend on the couple and the type of wedding (casual versus formal, the location venue, etc), so again it is important to just use your best judgement.
 Basically something to remember: only agree to go to a Japanese wedding party if you can afford it!
-Since I will likely only ever attend this one, I can suck it up… it is a really nice opportunity to learn a bit more about this side of the culture, and I am excited for my friend.
+Since I will likely not attend very many, well… it is a really nice opportunity to learn a bit more about this side of the culture, and I am excited for my friend.

 Well, this is a difficult one since we are in Okinawa… is Hawaiian formal okay, I wonder?
 I should I stick with what I understand from mainland Japan, and wear a semi-formal sort of cocktail dress (comes to the knees, subdued colors, shawl or jacket over bare shoulders)?
 Maybe I overthought this (a lot).
 So last minute decision was to wear the cocktail dress.
 I will already stand out being a foreigner, I don’t need to add on any outfit faux pas.